eclipse-kuksa/kuksa.val.services/seat_service/README.md

 ## Overview

 This represents the example seat control service.
-More elaborate or completely differing implementations are target of particular customer projects.
+More elaborate or completely differing implementations are target of particular projects providing a vehicle abstraction layer.
 ### Context
 ![SeatService_context](docs/assets/SeatService_context.svg)